 Types of neuroendocrine tumors

 There are many types of neuroendocrine tumors.
 This section focuses on three specific types: pheochromocytoma, Merkel cell cancer, and neuroendocrine carcinoma.
-Learn more about other types of cancer that begin in hormone-producing cells, including endocrine tumors, carcinoid tumors, thymoma, thyroid cancer, and islet cell tumors.
+Other types of cancer that begin in hormone-producing cells are described in their own sections on Cancer.Net, including endocrine tumors, carcinoid tumors, thymoma, thyroid cancer, and islet cell tumors.

 Pheochromocytoma.
-Pheochromocytoma is a cancer of the chromaffin cells (the cells in the body that release the hormone adrenaline during times of stress).
+Pheochromocytoma is a rare tumor that begins in the chromaffin cells of the adrenal gland (specialized cells that release the hormone adrenaline during times of stress).
 Pheochromocytoma most often occurs in the adrenal medulla, the area inside the adrenal glands.
 Each person has two adrenal glands, one located on top of each kidney.
 This type of tumor increases the production of the hormones adrenaline and noradrenaline, which increase blood pressure and heart rate.
-Pheochromocytoma can be life-threatening because the tumor may release large amounts of adrenaline into the bloodstream after injury.
-Eighty percent (80%) of people with pheochromocytoma have a tumor on only one adrenal gland, 10% have tumors on both glands, and 10% have a tumor outside of the adrenal glands.
+Even though a pheochromocytoma is usually benign, it may still be life threatening because the tumor may release large amounts of adrenaline into the bloodstream after injury.
+Eighty percent (80%) of people with pheochromocytoma have a tumor on only one adrenal gland, 10% have tumors on both glands, and 10% have a tumor outside the adrenal glands.

 Merkel cell cancer.
-Merkel cell cancer, also called neuroendocrine carcinoma of the skin or trabular cancer, is a highly aggressive, rare cancer.
-It starts from hormone-producing cells just beneath the skin and in the hair follicles, and it is found in the head and neck region.
+Merkel cell cancer, also called neuroendocrine carcinoma of the skin or trabular cancer, is a highly aggressive (fast growing), rare cancer.
+It starts in hormone-producing cells just beneath the skin and in the hair follicles, and it is found in the head and neck region.

 Neuroendocrine carcinoma.
-Approximately 60% of neuroendocrine tumors are not able to be described as a specific type of cancer other than neuroendocrine carcinoma.
-Neuroendocrine carcinoma can be found in a number of places in the body, including the lungs, brain, and gastrointestinal tract.
+Approximately 60% of neuroendocrine tumors cannot be described as a specific type of cancer other than neuroendocrine carcinoma.
+Neuroendocrine carcinoma can start in a number of places in the body, including the lungs, brain, and gastrointestinal tract.